MIMUC-MMN/assignments-ws-15-16/assignment14/README.md

 ## Exam preparation ##

-Here we are collection solutions for assignment sheet 14.
+Here we are collecting solutions for assignment sheet 14.